OramaSearch Inc. LogoOramaCore

 The embeddings section configures the embeddings calculation.
 Here are the available options:

 • default_model_group: The default model group used to calculate the embeddings if not specified in the collection creation.
-By default, it's set to multilingual.
+By default, it's set to small.
 See more about the available models in the Embedding Models section.

 • dynamically_load_models: Whether to dynamically load the models.
 By default, it's set to false.